Menditect/documentation/docs/mta/application-revision.md

 The total number of entities in application revision.

 ### Microflows
-The total number of microflows in application revision.
+The total number of [Microflows](mendix-microflow) in application revision.

 ### Pages
-The total number of pages in application revision.
+The total number of [Pages](mendix-page) in application revision.
 Only shown if the associated [Application](application) had Loading Pages and Widgets enabled at the time the revision was downloaded.

 ### Widgets
 The total number of widgets in application revision.
 Only shown if the associated [Application](application) had Loading Pages and Widgets enabled at the time the revision was downloaded.